BRIAN K. NALEZYNSKI ‘21

-The timeless words above define our freedoms and our duty to defend them.
-They also define the University of New Haven’s B.S. in National Security degree.
-This program provides student-patriots with the knowledge, skills and insights needed to combat threats to the nation’s physical security, our values, and our very way of life.
-The program will prepare you for an exciting and rewarding career in the national security, diplomacy, and intelligence fields in both the public and private sectors.
-In fact, the University of New Haven is a recognized leader in developing the skill set that spells career success in this field.
+The University of New Haven’s B.S. in Security & Defense Policy degree provides students with the knowledge, skills, and insight needed to combat threats to the nation’s physical, economic, and human security.
+The program will prepare students for an exciting and rewarding career in the national security, diplomacy, and intelligence fields in both the public and private sectors.
+In fact, the University of New Haven is a recognized leader in developing the skills necessary for a successful career.

-With our B.S. in National Security degree in hand, you will be qualified to work as a General National Security practitioner in all of the above areas.
+With our B.S. in Security & Defense Policy in hand, you will be qualified to work as a general national security practitioner in all of the above areas.
 Throughout the four years of your preparation for this field, you will:

 The information below is designed to show the many possible careers you could pursue with your major.
 The research is provided by Encoura, the leading research and advisory firm focused exclusively on higher education.
 It includes median national salaries and industry growth projections over the next decade.
 Click here to view the full report.